FAQs About Coronavirus (COVID-19) and CNPA Primary Care Practices

 There is no one right answer to this question.
-It is important to take into account what needs your individual family has, how much risk your family is willing to take on and what infection control measures your daycare is taking.
-Group childcare tends to be more risky in terms of exposure to any illness than one on one, but having a babysitter or nanny is not a feasible choice for many and socialization is also important for child development.
+It is important to take into account your individual family circumstances, how much risk your family is willing to take on and what infection control measures your daycare is taking.
+Group childcare tends to be more risky in terms of exposure to any illness than one on one, but having a babysitter or nanny is not a feasible option for many and socialization is also important for child development.

-It is critically important that your child is up to date on all immunizations before returning back to daycare or school.
+It is critically important that your child is up-to-date on all immunizations before returning to daycare or school.
 Make sure your daycare is adhering to strict immunization requirements for all children.

-It is also important to ask the daycare questions about their response to the pandemic.
+It is also important to ask your daycare questions about their response to the pandemic.